Zendesk pros and cons review: An honest look in 2026

 An overview of Zendesk's native AI capabilities

-Zendesk has its own collection of AI tools.
-This includes AI agents (their chatbots) that can field simple questions, generative replies that suggest answers for human agents, and an intelligent triage feature that tries to sort and route incoming tickets automatically.
+Zendesk has developed an impressive collection of AI tools.
+This includes AI agents that can field common questions, generative replies that suggest answers for human agents, and an intelligent triage feature that automatically sorts and routes incoming tickets.

 Zendesk pricing breakdown